Technology & Solutions

 Food and Beverage

-Microfiltration is used extensively in dairy processing — specifically for cold pasteurisation of milk and whey protein fractionation — where it achieves > 4-log bacterial reduction without heat damage to proteins.
-Breweries use MF for beer clarification and sterile filtration, replacing diatomaceous earth (DE) filtration with a continuous, waste-free process that reduces OPEX by 20–35% in typical installations.
+Microfiltration is used extensively in dairy processing, specifically for cold pasteurisation of milk and whey protein fractionation, where it achieves > 4-log bacterial reduction without heat damage to proteins.
+Breweries use MF for beer clarification and sterile filtration, replacing diatomaceous earth (DE) filtration with a continuous, waste-free process that reduces OPEX by 20 to 35% in typical installations.

 Typical pattern in food processing: plants specify UF for bacterial control when MF at 0.2 µm achieves the same log reduction at lower TMP and energy cost.
 The driver is usually over-specification from a cautious vendor proposal, not process requirements.